ShaoXiangChien/BacktestFlex/README.md

 ## 🌍 Contributing: Be Part of the Magic!

 Got a spark of an idea?
 Stumbled upon a pesky bug?
 Or just want to share some love?
 Join our journey!
 Open a pull request, flag an issue, or simply drop by to say hi.
 Every bit helps in making **BacktestFlex** shine brighter!

----

-Feel free to use this version as your README for **BacktestFlex**!
-If you have any further requests or need additional adjustments, please let me know.